mankai-chow/FuzzifiED.jl/docs/src/example.md

 In this example, we will illustrate how to use `FuzzifiED` to calculate the spectrum of Ising model on fuzzy sphere and how to calculate the OPE coefficient ``\lambda_{\sigma\sigma\epsilon}`` by measuring the expectation value of the density operator ``n^z``.

 The examples can be found in the directory [`examples`](https://github.com/mankai-chow/FuzzifiED.jl/tree/main/examples).
 Two versions of this example is provided.
-The first uses the built-in functions for quantum numbers and operators to calculate the observables and is stored in [`example_ising.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/example_ising.jl).
-The second calculates the full spectrum in all ``\mathbb{Z}_2``-sectors and is stored in [`example_ising_spec.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/example_ising_spec.jl).
-The last does not use the built-in example and is stored in [`example_ising_primitive.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/example_ising_primitive.jl).
+The first uses the built-in functions for quantum numbers and operators to calculate the observables and is stored in [`tutorial_ising.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/tutorial_ising.jl).
+The second does not use the built-in example and is stored in [`tutorial_ising_primitive.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/tutorial_ising_primitive.jl).

 In addition, an example of how `FuzzifiED` can facilitate DMRG calculation is given.
 Two versions of the DMRG example is provided.
-The first uses `MPO` and `dmrg` functions of the ITensors package and is stored in [`example_ising_dmrg.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/example_ising_dmrg.jl).
-The second uses the [`EasySweep`](@ref) function in the package which further wraps the `dmrg` function to facilitate the management of sweeps and is stored in [`example_ising_dmrg_easysweep.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/example_ising_dmrg_easysweep.jl).
+The first uses `MPO` and `dmrg` functions of the ITensors package and is stored in [`tutorial_ising_dmrg.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/tutorial_ising_dmrg.jl).
+The second uses the [`EasySweep`](@ref) function in the package which further wraps the `dmrg` function to facilitate the management of sweeps and is stored in [`tutorial_ising_dmrg_easysweep.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/tutorial_ising_dmrg_easysweep.jl).

 We also append in the end [a list of given examples](#List-of-examples) at the end of the page.